markroche32/Travel-Blog-Website/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Setup

+Download project and install the required node modules for frontend and backend :-

+- navigate to root folder : Travel-Blog-Website and run ng install
+- navigate to backend folder : backend and run node install

+Download MySQL instance and and setup the database with following :-

+-

+var connection = mysql.createConnection({
+	host: 'localhost',
+	user: 'root',
+	password: '',
+	database: 'webpackcli'
+});

+- XAMMP Server with MySQL was used by me

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).